 - processing donations you make, including processing for Gift Aid purposes

-- organising volunteering activity you have told us you want to be involved in
+- organising volunteering activity in which you have told us you want to be involved

-- sending you communications with your consent that may be of interest including marketing information about our services and activities, campaigns and appeals asking for donations and other fundraising activities and promotions for which we seek support
+- sending you communications, with your consent, that may be of interest, including: publicity about our services and activities, including fundraising activities and promotions for which we seek support

 - when necessary for carrying out your obligations under any contract between us

 - processing applications for grants, jobs or participation in courses and other activities

 The use of your information for the purposes set out above is lawful because one or more of the following applies: